SouthwestLili/SouthwestLili/README.md

 <b>✨ Always eager to learn and collaborate on new projects!  </b>

-<b>🎓 Currently studying Computer Science – Software Engineering stream at Carleton University. </b>
+<b>🎓 Currently studying CS – Software Engineering stream at Carleton University. </b>

 <b>💡 Passionate about software development, artificial intelligence, and machine learning. </b>